Y4tacker/Web-Security/README.md

 Something I learned from CTF, if you want to come to learn frontier technology, go around.

-So Please ignore my poor English
+And Please ignore my poor English

 # Preface